elugens/hello-javascript/docs/additional-questions/storing-data-in-the-browser/indexeddb.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> If the current user database has a
-      higher version than the one specified in the open call, for example, if the present DB version is 3 and we try to open(...2), an error gets generated, and openRequest.onerror is called.
+      <strong>Interview Response:</strong> If the current user database has a higher version than the one specified in the open call, for example, if the present DB version is 3 and we try to open(...2), an error generates, and openRequest.onerror is called.
 That's unusual, but it can happen if a visitor loads outdated JavaScript code through a proxy cache.
 So, while the code is ancient, his database is brand new.
     </div>
   </div>
 </details>